massquantity/LibRecommender/examples/README.md

 So it's crucial to set `manual=True, inference_only=False` when you save the model, which means leveraging the numpy way.
 If you set `manual=False`, the model may use the `tf.train.Saver` to save the model, which is OK if you are certain that there will be no new user/item in new data.

 Before retraining the model, we also should build the new data.
-Since the old data_info already exists, we just need to update some information to the data_info by passing `revolution=True, data_info=True`.
+Since the old `data_info` already exists, we just need to update some information to the `data_info` by passing `revolution=True`.
 During recommendation, we always want to filter some items that a user has consumed, which are also stored in `DataInfo` object.
 So if you want to combine the user-consumed information in old data with that in new data, you can pass `merge_behavior=True`:

 ```python
 train_data, data_info = DatasetFeat.build_trainset(